Replacing Drop Ceiling Tiles

-Replacing drop ceiling tiles is a really easy do it yourself project.
+Replacing drop ceiling tiles is a really easy do-it-yourself project.
 It can be completed in just a few minutes with tools you will most likely already have around the house.

 There are two types of drop tile ceilings.
 One is the type where the gridwork is suspended from the ceiling and tiles fit into and lay upon this grid work.
 This is called a suspended tile ceiling.

 Step 1 - Remove the Old Tile

 On a suspended ceiling, removing the tile is very easy.
 Just push up on the tile, slightly turn it and then pull it out.
 Save this tile to help you measure for the new tile.

 Step 2 - Prepare Your Area

 For the interlocking tile ceiling you will need to remove the lip that protrudes on one side of the tile so you can get a flush fit.
 Check again for fit before you apply any adhesive to the furring strips.

-Step 3 - Replacing the Tile
+Step 3 - Replace the Tile

 Then press the new tile into place making sure to evenly align it with the other tiles so the spacing between tiles is even.
 Push snugly, but not hard, on the new tile to lock it into place.

-Step 4 - Finishing the Project
+Step 4 - Finish the Project

 You may find that if the ceiling is more than a few years old your new tiles will be a lighter color than the rest of the ceiling.
 In that case, the entire ceiling will need to be painted to achieve a uniform look.